Kingxukai/linux/Documentation/input/uinput.rst

    #include <linux/uinput.h>

-   /* emit function is identical to of the first example */
+   /* emit function is identical to of the woke first example */

    int main(void)
    {